Army History Research Grants

-The Scheme is intended to contribute the Australian Army through the delivery of quality, well-researched and analytical work that:
+The Scheme is intended to contribute to the Australian Army through the delivery of quality, well-researched and analytical work that:

 - Enhances the understanding of Australian military history;

-- Examining the Australian Army’s development, performance, heritage, and contribution to the Nation in war and peace;
+- Examines the Australian Army’s development, performance, heritage, and contribution to the Nation in war and peace;

-- Contributing to the professional military education of Army's members.
+- Contributes to the professional military education of Army's members.